 Can a Muslim girl under 18 get married on grounds she has attained puberty?
 SC to examine

-New Delhi, Sep 11: The Supreme Court would decide on an important matter with regard to a petition filed by a 16 year old Muslim girl, who has sought that her marriage be validated.
+New Delhi, Sep 11: The Supreme Court would decide on an important matter with regard to a petition filed by a 16-year-old Muslim girl, who has sought that her marriage is validated.

 The girl petitioned the court seeking for her marriage to be validated saying that she has attained puberty.
-The legal marriage for a girl to get married in India is 18 and for a boy it is 21.
+The legal marriage for a girl to get married in India is 18 and for a boy, it is 21.

-However in the Shafin Jahan case the court had recognised that a Muslim marriage was valid, if both individuals professed Islam, both were the age of puberty, if there was an offer and acceptance in the presence of two witnesses, giving of meh and absence of a prohibited degree of relationship.
+However, in the Shafin Jahan case, the court had recognised that a Muslim marriage was valid if both individuals professed Islam, both were the age of puberty, if there was an offer and acceptance in the presence of two witnesses, giving of meh and absence of a prohibited degree of relationship.

 Tell them they are part of India: SC to judges in Kerala

-The 16 year old challenged the decision of the Allahabad High Court, which directed that she be sent to a women's shelter.
+The 16-year-old challenged the decision of the Allahabad High Court, which directed that she be sent to a women's shelter.
 The court had held that the marriage was invalid on the ground that she was not of marriageable age.
 The girl through her counsel cited the 2018 verdict in the Shafin Jahan vs Asokan K M case while challenging the order of the High Court.

 Her lawyer, Dushyant Parashar cited the Shafin Jahan case and said that the court had held that the right to chose a life partner was a constitutionally guaranteed right.
 She married the boy after attaining puberty and the girl's father was interfering with her right to live with her life partner, whom she had married through a valid nikahnama.